BossaConsulting/phpspec2-expect/README.md

 Roadmap
 =======

 Version `2.x` supports PhpSpec 3 and PHP 5.6.

-Version `3.x` requires PhpSpec 4, and therefore requires PHP 7.
-Both
+Version `3.0.x` requires PhpSpec 4, and therefore requires PHP 7.

+Version `3.1.x` requires PhpSpec 5 and PHP 7.

-versions are under active support.
+These versions are all under active support.